fstepho/insightcode-cli/benchmarks/README.md

 3. **Test code impacts scores**: Many projects improve when excluding tests
 4. **Size doesn't determine quality**: Small projects can have poor scores too

+## 🧪 Self-Analysis (Testing & Demo)

+InsightCode analyzes itself to:
+- ✅ Test all features work correctly
+- ✅ Generate real metrics for documentation
+- ✅ Provide examples of output format
+- ❌ NOT to judge its own code quality

+The C score (72/100) is expected for a parsing/analysis tool due to the inherent complexity of AST manipulation.

+**Note**: When you see InsightCode's self-analysis score in documentation or examples, remember it's demonstrating the tool's capabilities, not evaluating its quality.

 ## 🔍 Understanding the Results: Context Matters

 ### Case Study: Lodash's Deliberate Monolithic Design